Tony Bennett and Lady Gaga: Cheek to Cheek Live!: Promotion and physical release

 Promotional videos were released for "Anything Goes" (from Brussels performance) and "Bang Bang (My Baby Shot Me Down)" (from the PBS special) on September 27, 2014.
 Videos for "Nature Boy", "I Won't Dance", and a backstage video filmed prior to the concert were also included.
 While the show was being transmitted, Gaga tweeted live and answered questions from fans.

 The special was shot with a total of 13 Red Digital Cinema Camera Company's Epic Dragon camera line.
 Bennett and Gaga partnered with LG Electronic, who had also co-sponsored the concert.
 According to their deal, the concert started airing across all retail chains in the United States, on LG's 4K Ultra High-definition TV screens.
 Tony Bennett and Lady Gaga: Cheek to Cheek Live! became the first such concert to be streamed in 4K resolution.
 LG provided the streaming to dealers for in-store display on their HD TV screens.
 Dave VanderWaal, the company's head of marketing, said that "thanks in part to LG's co-sponsorship, customers will be able to stream the performance in the highest resolution at no added cost."
 VanderWaal further clarified that LG had been looking for a way to be upfront in the 4K market and found the option of streaming the concert for its customers as informative and lucrative.
 Besides, he felt that Bennett and Gaga were suitable from a brand perspective and they would be able to have exclusive rights on the concert.

 PBS later announced that the concert was filmed in 4K resolution and was recorded for a 73-minute DVD, which customers from Amazon Video would be able to stream firstly.
 On January 20, 2015, the DVD and Blu-ray was released, being released later for digital download on iTunes Store.
 The DVD and Blu-ray editions include additional songs originally not aired on television including, "They All Laughed", "Lady's In Love With You", "Goody Goody", "Bewitched, Bothered and Bewildered", "Don't Wait Too Long" and "Ev'ry Time We Say Goodbye".
 The DVD charted at number four on the Australian DVD Chart and number one in the US.
 It also charted on top 10 in many countries, including UK and France.
 On October 1, 2021, an audio CD containing the performances from the special was released as part of the deluxe edition of Bennett and Gaga's second collaborative album, Love for Sale.
-It will also be released separately in vinyl format as a Record Store Day exclusive on November 25, 2022.
+It was also released separately in vinyl format as a Record Store Day exclusive on November 25, 2022.